raymondoyondi/Calculator/README.md

 ## Contributing

-We welcome contributions to make this calculator even better!
+I welcome contributions to make this calculator even better!
 If you have suggestions or find any bugs, please follow these steps:

 1. Fork the repository (`https://github.com/raymondoyondi/Calculator/fork`).
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).